nicolejkeeney/flood-dataset-streamlit-app/README.md

 # flood-dataset-streamlit-app
-Streamlit app for demoing flood dataset
+Streamlit app for demoing flood dataset.
+See the main project repository [nicolejkeeney/emdat-modis-flood-dataset/](https://github.com/nicolejkeeney/emdat-modis-flood-dataset/) for more information on the methods for generating the dataset.

 ## Licenses